witrac/iot-embeddedc/samples/README.md

 Usage
 -----

+Using the cd command in the command prompt, navigate to the samples directory of your installation of the Embedded C client library.

-Either run *make* or use *build.sh* to compile and build the samples.
+Go to the samples directory to run the sample.
+Either run make or use build.sh to compile and build the samples.

     [root@localhost ~]# make

 helloWorld.c
 ------------

-This is sample application to demonstrate the quickstart in IoT Foundation.
-Provide the MAC Address
+This sample application demonstrates the Internet of Things Foundation Quickstart service.
+The sample application connects to the Quickstart service and sends event data.
+To connect to the Quickstart service, you must provide an unique identifier for the device.

+This sample is a great place to get started with the Internet of Things Foundation Service using Quickstart.

     [root@localhost ~]# ./helloWorld 001122334455
     Connection Successful.
 Press Ctrl+C to quit